ShubhamSood1406/DSA-Pattern/README.md

 -	Dijkstra's Algorithm: Cheapest Flights Within K Stops
 -	Floyd-Warshall: Find the City with Smallest Number of Neighbours at a Threshold Distance
 -	Bellman Ford: Network Delay Time

+## 9. Breadth First Search (BFS)
+Description: BFS explores nodes level by level using a queue.
+It is particularly useful for shortest path problems.
+-	Shortest Path in Binary Matrix
+-	994 Rotting Oranges
+-	127 Word Ladder
+-	As Far From Land as Possible

+## 10. Depth First Search (DFS)
+Description: DFS explores as far as possible along a branch before backtracking.
+It's useful for graph traversal, pathfinding, and connected components.
+-	Number of Closed Islands
+-	Coloring a Border
+-	DFS from Boundary: Number of Enclaves
+-	Shortest Time: Time Needed to Inform All Employees
+-	Cyclic Find: Find Eventual Safe States

 ## 22. Design Data Structure
 Description: It involves building custom data structures to efficiently handle specific operations, like managing data access, updates, and memory usage.